Furqan-kari/Railway-Crossing-System/README.md

-# Step 1.
-Exploring the Problem
+# Railway Crossing System

-## Restate the Problem
+## The key point of this assignment.
 This task involves designing a safety system to ensure that gates are lowered when a train is approaching or a vehicle remains on the track and only raised once it is entirely safe.
 As an engineering team, my task is to create simple, intuitive logic, which is Boolean logic and digital logic gates.